برجاء الإنتظار ...

 · low number of red blood cells (haemolytic anaemia)

-Do not use ClavodarÒ after the expiry date which is stated on the carton.
+• Do not use this medicine after the expiry date which is stated on the pack after EXP.
 The expiry date refers to the last day of that month.

-Keep tightly closed and store in a dry place below 30°C.
+• Keep tightly closed and store in a dry place.
+Do not store above 30°C.

-After reconstitution, store in the refrigerator between (2-8) °C. Discard unused portion after 7 days.
+• After reconstitution, store in the refrigerator between (2-8)°C and discard unused portion after 10 days.

-Clavodar® 200/28 Suspension: after reconstitution each 5 ml suspension contains 200 mg Amoxicillin (as amoxicillin trihydrate) and 28.5 mg Clavulanic Acid (as potassium clavulanate).
+Clavodar® 200/28.5 Suspension: after reconstitution, each 5 ml suspension contains 200 mg Amoxicillin (as amoxicillin trihydrate) and 28.5 mg Clavulanic Acid (as potassium clavulanate).

-Each pack of Clavodar® Suspension contains a transparent marked glass bottle which contains dry powder sufficient to prepare 70 ml suspension.
-A measuring spoon and an insert.
-The dry powder before reconstitution is white- whitish colored, after reconstitution the suspensions color is whitish.
+Each pack of Clavodar® Suspension contains a transparent glass bottle which contains dry powder sufficient to prepare 70 ml suspension supplied with a measuring device.
+The dry powder before reconstitution is white - whitish colored, free flowing fine powder, and after reconstitution the suspension’s color is whitish.

-Dar Al Dawa Development & Investment Co Ltd (Na'ur – Jordan).
+Dar Al Dawa Development & Investment Co.
+Ltd.

 Fax. (+962 6) 57 27 776